PennyLaneAI/pennylane/doc/index.rst

 provided by the `PennyLane-PQ <https://github.com/XanaduAI/pennylane-pq>`_ and `PennyLane-qiskit <https://github.com/carstenblank/pennylane-qiskit>`_ plugins.

-Finally, detailed documentation on the PennyLane :ref:`interface <library_overview>` and API is provided.
+Finally, detailed documentation on the PennyLane API :ref:`interface <docs_pennylane>` is provided.
 Look there for full details on available quantum operations and expectations, and detailed guides on :ref:`how to write your own <plugin_overview>` PennyLane compatible quantum device.